Self-hosting (Advanced)

 MANIFEST_SIGNING_KEY=-----BEGIN EC PRIVATE KEY-----...

-# Optional: global admin key for tenant management
+# Optional: global admin key for organization management

 Deploy